 If you want to import only a certain number of items, then you can specify the number of rows from the Limit option.

 Once all that is done, click the IMPORT button.
+In a few moment the data from Redshift will be imported into Google Sheets.

 With the data imported, you can make reports with it or create tables and charts to get better analytical information and insights.
 Below is an example of sales trend for the current year created with the imported data.